RuiMMCHEIG/TSP-G-Code-Optimizer/README.md

 }
 ```

+Make sure the program value points to your LKH executable.

 In a console (CMD or Powershell), use the following command to run the application :
 ```
 .\G-optimizer.exe your_config.json your_g-code_file.gcode